Beerpocalypse: Another brewery files Chapter 11 bankruptcy

 Koga's love affair with beer was a slow burn that eventually led to the founding of Karben4.

 The brewery became an instant success with the company eventually landing distribution deals in multiple states and even moving into hard seltzer.
-It was a success story that continued until covid interfered.
+It was a success story that continued until Covid-19 interfered.

 Another local brewery files Chapter 11 bankruptcy